DIY in a Nutshell

 Pro Tips

-• Use fine-tip glitter glue pens rather than large tubes for more even glitter distribution
+• Use fine-tip glitter glue pens or bottles with fine-grained glitter specs

 • Smooth the labels thoroughly when applying to prevent air bubbles